greaterthan/Guide-to-Cobudgeting/case-study-blackwood7.md

 # Case Study: BlackwoodSeven

-#### _Blackwood Seven is a marketing platform that uses artificial intelligence to help organisations get better results for their marketing spend. _
+_Blackwood Seven is a marketing platform that uses artificial intelligence to help organisations get better results for their marketing spend.
+Their Barcelona team of 16 agile developers and people working in administration, human resources and communication has been using Cobudget. _

-#### **How they use Cobudget**
+**How do they use Cobudget? **To be** **fully agile and make better financial decisions about everything related to their team, from office furniture, to team building activities, to which conferences to attend.

-BlackwoodSeven's Barcelona office is an agile team of 16 developers as well as people working in administration, human resources and communication.
-This team delivers the technical product for the business.
-They use Cobudget in order to be fully agile and make better financial decisions about everything related to their team, from office furniture, to team building activities, to which conferences to attend.
+**What types of activities to they fund? **Team building activities, attending events, office expenses \(tech, furniture, coffee machines etc.\)

 ## **Total in funded buckets + €24,432 \| Number of funded buckets: 20**